Cost of Living Crisis scams

-It’s not just governments, scammers are also pretending to be the energy regulator Ofgem texting households inviting them to apply for a £400 rebate to help them pay for their heating bills this winter.
+It’s not just governments, scammers are also pretending to be the energy regulator Ofgem texting households inviting them to apply for a £400 rebate to help them pay for their heating bills.

 Ofgem will never text you to offer a rebate, so don’t respond or click on any links if you receive these types of texts.